saenuma/flaarum/cli/README.md

-# flaarum_cli
+# cli

-flaarum_cli provides a terminal interface to a flaarum server.
+cli provides a terminal interface to a flaarum server.